Featured Post

 Fun Fact: Only 7 percent of respondents said they’d move out immediately if they discovered their home was haunted—proving courage still lives under our roofs.

-Downtown Spokane, known for its early 1900s brickwork and narrow alleyways, drew new attention this month after a team of investigators documented unexplained activity in three of the city’s oldest buildings.
+Downtown Spokane, Washington, known for its early 1900s brickwork and narrow alleyways, drew new attention this month after a team of investigators documented unexplained activity in three of the city’s oldest buildings.
 Their findings—lights, voices, and sudden temperature drops—have reignited debate about whether Spokane’s history still whispers through its walls.

 The Investigation